 What we do is set the electronic collar on the lowest stimulation level, if we tap the button and they don’t feel it, then we turn it up on notch and see if they feel it on the new level, if they don’t then we turn it up one notch at a time until they notice it.
 Once they do we reward them with food and lots of praise.
 Usually when a dog feels it for the first time on the lowest level possible they just look around to see if it’s a bug or something on their neck.
 That’s the kind of reaction you want, you do NOT want them to be fearful or nervous.

 Once the dog has been slowly conditioned to the remote training collar and understands what it means when they feel the stimulation, then we start weaning them off the leash until it doesn’t need to be there anymore.
 We put them in different situations and see what level is needing to get their attention.
 A small distraction will require a small level of stimulation, however a much bigger distraction would require a higher level.
 Imagine trying to get your friend’s attention while they are not distracted vs when they are very distracted!
 It’s the same for your dog.
-Once your dog has a well understanding of how the ecollar works and what it is then we can use it to correct unwanted behavior.
-Doing so requires your dog know what what they are not supposed to do and introducing the e-collar at low levels and slowing (and fairly) turning up the stimulation until they avoid the unwanted behavior that is causing the stimulation.
+Once your dog has a well understanding of how the e-collar works and what it is then we can use it to correct undesirable behaviors.
+Doing so requires your dog know what what they are not supposed to do and introducing the e-collar at low levels and slowing (and fairly) turning up the stimulation until they avoid the bad behavior that is causing the stimulation.
 Your dog would have plenty of chances to stop the behavior at a level that feels like a tickle way before the e-collar stimulation ever becomes even remotely uncomfortable.
 Once your dog has gone through our off leash program they can enjoy freedom to run, play, and explore!
 Don’t believe me that dogs love the benefits of e-collar training?
-Check out the 50+ videos on our instagram page of dogs that have gone thru our programs!
+Check out the 50+ videos on our Instagram page of dogs that have gone thru our programs!
 Or read the 200+ combined google/Yelp reviews.

 Experience the Difference of Having a Professional Dog Trainer